PCB - Copper Printed Circuit Boards

 This board includes resistors, small DIP sockets, capacitors, a switch, an LED, Molex connectors, diodes, a jumper, and a few crossover wires.
 An excellent variety of common components with which to experiment!

-Before writing this web page, I'd never used a PCB CAD layout program before.
-I don't own any PCB CAD software and I didn't want to pay hundreds of dollars to buy a package.
-One popular freeware choice is CadSoft Eagle.
+Before writing this web page, I’d never used a PCB CAD layout program before.
+I didn’t own any PCB CAD software and I didn’t want to pay hundreds of dollars to buy a package.
+I searched for 'free PCB software' and found several viable packages.
+Honestly, unless you need to make a huge board or more than four layers, there are plenty of free programs that work fine.

 When trying to design a circuit, I got overwhelmed on the first couple of attempts.
 I discarded several windows and files.
 I was trying to make too large of a leap by designing with surface-mounted components, two-sided boards, components on both sides, and very thin traces.